earthlab/hub-ops/docs/source/day-to-day.rst

 All versions of the JupyterHub helm charts are available from `<https://jupyterhub.github.io/helm-chart/>`_.
-We are currently using a `development release <https://jupyterhub.github.io/helm-chart/#development-releases-jupyterhub>`_ of the chart for msot hubs.
+We are currently using a `development release <https://jupyterhub.github.io/helm-chart/#development-releases-jupyterhub>`_ of the chart for most hubs.
 The reason for this is that a lot of new features have been added but no new release has been made (should happen in August 2018).
-If you do not know better picking the latest development relase is a good choice.
+If you do not know better picking the latest development release is a good choice.

-To change the version of the hub that you are using edit :code:`<hubname>/requirements.yaml`.
+To change the version of the hub that you are using edit :code:`hub-charts/<hubname>/requirements.yaml`.
 The below snippet shows how to use :code:`v0.7-578b3a2`:

 .. code-block:: yaml